yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-009_Login_Using_Log_In_Button.md

 ---

 ## ✅ Expected Result

-- The user should be successfully logged into the system
+The user should be successfully logged into the system
-- The user should be redirected to the Home page or dashboard